Uses

 Pencils

 I love a good woodcased pencil, and have a number of favorites.
-Everyone raves about Blackwing Pencils, and I’m very fond of them, but $32.00 for twelve pencils is a bit pricey.
-There are lots of really good, enjoyable, more reasonably priced pencils.
+Everyone raves about Blackwing Pencils, and I enjoy using them, but there are lots of really good, enjoyable, more reasonably priced pencils.

-- Mitsubishi 9852EW This is a beautiful recycled wood natural finish pencil with green foil stamping, (“Master Writing”) and a dark purplr eraser.
+- Mitsubishi 9852EW This is a beautiful recycled wood natural finish pencil with green foil stamping, (“Master Writing”) and a dark purple eraser.
 The graphite is smooth and dark.
 This is probably my favorite writing pencil.

 - Mitsubishi No. 772 Bicolor editor’s pencil.
 Great for annotating and marking up hard copy for revision.
 It’s a almost-as-good replacement for my favorite bi-color, the Caran D’Ache.

 - I’m using a Pilot Legno wood-body mechanical pencil.
-The Legno has a beautiful curved wood body that’s more like a conventional pen than a mechanical pencil.
+The Legno has a beautiful curved wooden body that’s more like a conventional pen than a mechanical pencil.
 The Legno is exceedingly comfortable for long-form writing.
 I usually use .05 mm 2B Pentel or Pilot graphite.

 Pens